Lopez15-Hub/reprovider-docs/docs/overview.md

 With reprovider we can create services and consume into a component or outside of it.

 Reprovider supports Redux for inject services into reducers and thunks.
-If you want use reprovider with redux, Read this [section](#buildux)

 ## How it works